adryd325/website/_posts/2024-04-02-making-my-radio-into-a-pager.md

 - Admit Criteria: Color Code Free (This is important, as the channel free option can read a high noise floor as a channel being busy)
 - In Call Criteria: Follow Admit Criteria
 - Private Call Confirmed: False
-- Data Call Confirmed: False (when this is true, data is sent in 3/4 rate funny and hbnet does not support decoding it)
+- Data Call Confirmed: False (when this is true, data is sent in 3/4 rate funny and HBnet does not support decoding it)

 ## Demo and Closing thoughts